jsking2920/15466-Game3/README.md

-# (TODO: your game's title)
+# Dance or Die!

-Author: (TODO: your name)
+Author: Scott King

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: Dance or Die is a combination of rhythm, idle, and survival games inspired by Crypt of the Necrodancer, Trimps, and Don't Starve.

 Screen Shot: